biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 6th Place

-Church:	First A/G, New Philadelphia, OH
+* **Church**: First A/G, New Philadelphia, OH
-Coach:	Sandy Everett
+* **Coach**: Sandy Everett
+* **Team**:
-Team:	Eric Everett
+    * Eric Everett
-Lisa Everett
+    * Lisa Everett
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Lost to Christian Temple, Houston, TX 50 to 110
+  * Round 2: Lost to James River A/G, "Light", Ozark, MO 35 to 140
+  * Round 3: Lost to Evangel A/G, Eau Claire, WI 105 to 130
+  * Round 4: Lost to First A/G #1, Lexington, KY 90 to 185
+  * Round 5: Lost to Oceanway A/G, Jacksonville, FL 65 to 115
+  * Round 6: Lost to Aurora First A/G, Aurora, CO 40 to 90
+  * Round 7: Lost to Kennebunk Christian A/G, Kennebunk, ME 100 to 115
 * **Round Robin**:
-Round 1: Won against First A/G, Lexington, NC 150 to 40
+  * Round 1: Won against First A/G, Lexington, NC 150 to 40
-Round 2: Lost to First A/G, Elkton, MD 30 to 95
+  * Round 2: Lost to First A/G, Elkton, MD 30 to 95
-Round 3: Won against First Pentecostal A/G, Ottumwa, IA 195 to -30
+  * Round 3: Won against First Pentecostal A/G, Ottumwa, IA 195 to -30
-Round 4: Won against First A/G, Dickson, TN 145 to -10
+  * Round 4: Won against First A/G, Dickson, TN 145 to -10
-Round 5: Won against Watford City A/G, Watford City, ND 105 to 100
+  * Round 5: Won against Watford City A/G, Watford City, ND 105 to 100
-Round 6: Lost to First A/G #2, Lexington, KY -20 to 155
+  * Round 6: Lost to First A/G #2, Lexington, KY -20 to 155
-Round 7: Won against The Church at Briargate, "Innocent Doves", Colorado Springs, CO 85 to 50 Round 8: Won against Grace A/G, Syracuse, NY 150 to 40 Round 9: Won against Harvest A/G, Fort Worth, TX 120 to 80 Round 10: Won against First A/G, Montgomery, AL 55 to 35 Round 11: Lost to Orange County Worship Center, Santa Ana, CA 45 to 155 Round 12: Lost to Calvary A/G, Elkhart, IN 95 to 110 Round 13: Lost to James River, "Light", Ozark, MO 100 to 135 Round 14: Won against New Life A/G, Ellendale, ND 125 to 60 Round 15: Won against Evangel A/G, Eau Claire, WI 120 to 30 Round 16: Lost to Grace A/G, Spring City, PA 65 to 140
+  * Round 7: Won against The Church at Briargate, "Innocent Doves", Colorado Springs, CO 85 to 50
+  * Round 8: Won against Grace A/G, Syracuse, NY 150 to 40
+  * Round 9: Won against Harvest A/G, Fort Worth, TX 120 to 80
+  * Round 10: Won against First A/G, Montgomery, AL 55 to 35
+  * Round 11: Lost to Orange County Worship Center, Santa Ana, CA 45 to 155
+  * Round 12: Lost to Calvary A/G, Elkhart, IN 95 to 110
+  * Round 13: Lost to James River, "Light", Ozark, MO 100 to 135
+  * Round 14: Won against New Life A/G, Ellendale, ND 125 to 60
+  * Round 15: Won against Evangel A/G, Eau Claire, WI 120 to 30
+  * Round 16: Lost to Grace A/G, Spring City, PA 65 to 140
-Round 17: Lost to Kennebunk Christian A/G, Kennebunk, ME 15 to 35
+  * Round 17: Lost to Kennebunk Christian A/G, Kennebunk, ME 15 to 35
-Round 18: Won against First A/G, Helena, MT 70 to 40
+  * Round 18: Won against First A/G, Helena, MT 70 to 40
-Round 19: Won against Oceanway A/G, Jacksonville, FL 155 to 45
+  * Round 19: Won against Oceanway A/G, Jacksonville, FL 155 to 45
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}